 Professor Turley has served as counsel in some of the most notable cases in the last two decades, including his representation of the Area 51 workers at a secret air base in Nevada; the nuclear couriers at Oak Ridge, Tennessee; the Rocky Flats grand jury in Colorado; Dr. Eric Foretich, the husband in the Elizabeth Morgan custody controversy; and four former U.S. Attorney Generals during the Clinton impeachment litigation.
 Professor Turley also has served as counsel in a variety of national security and terrorism cases, and has been ranked as one of the top 10 lawyers handling military cases.

 He has served as a consultant on homeland security and constitutional issues, and is a frequent witness before the House and Senate on constitutional and statutory issues as well as tort reform legislation.
 He also is a nationally recognized legal commentator; he ranked 38th in the top 100 most cited ‘public intellectuals’ in a recent study by Judge Richard Posner and was found to be the second most cited law professor in the country.

 He is a member of the USA Today board of contributors and the recipient of the “2005 Single Issue Advocate of the Year” – the annual opinion award for the Aspen Institute and The Week magazine.
 More than 400 of his articles on legal and policy issues regularly appear in national newspapers.
 He also has worked as the CBS and NBC legal analyst, respectively, during national controversies.

 BA, University of Chicago; JD, Northwestern University

-Jonathan Turley writes in The Hill about the growing list of attorneys with conflicts in the Russian investigation.
+Jonathan Turley writes in The Hill about the controversy caused by a demand letter from Senate Democratic counsel in the Russian investigation.